ietf-wg-cellar/matroska-specification/notes.md

 ## Cropping

-The `PixelCrop Elements` (`PixelCropTop`, `PixelCropBottom`, `PixelCropRight`, and `PixelCropLeft`) indicate when and by how much encoded videos frames **SHOULD** be cropped for display.
+The `PixelCrop Elements` (`PixelCropTop`, `PixelCropBottom`, `PixelCropRight`, and `PixelCropLeft`) indicate when, and by how much, encoded videos frames **SHOULD** be cropped for display.
 These Elements allow edges of the frame that are not intended for display, such as the sprockets of a full-frame film scan or the VANC area of a digitized analog videotape, to be stored but hidden. `PixelCropTop` and `PixelCropBottom` store an integer of how many